Introduction

 Decision time.
 Communications continuity.
 The protected lines that let command structures function when everything else is under strain.
 Warning time tells you something is coming.
 Decision time lets you do something about it.
 Different assets, same panic.

 Routine instruments.
 Treaties, doctrine, budgets, procurement frameworks.
 The administrative machinery that presents escalation as necessity.
-This is how panic becomes permanent infrastructure.
-Not through dramatic announcements, but through the quiet expansion of what counts as "normal."
+Not through dramatic announcements.
+Through the quiet expansion of what counts as "normal."

 Here's an example.
 In January 2026, the US Army Corps of Engineers issues a solicitation for runway and airfield improvements at Pituffik, framed as "operational resilience in austere conditions."
 [9] The language is maintenance.
 The function is perimeter hardening.
 The escalation happens while everyone watches.

-This is what power does when it feels exposed.
-It fortifies.
-It upgrades.
-It extends the perimeter.
-And it calls that extension "maintenance" so nobody notices the footprint has doubled.
+Power does what power does when it feels exposed.
+Fortifies.
+Upgrades.
+Extends the perimeter.
+And calls that extension "maintenance" so the expanded footprint looks routine.

 🛰 What Greenland actually does